College of Pharmacy

 What types of practice experiences will I have as a Student Pharmacist?

 Students in the College of Pharmacy are exposed to many different areas of pharmacy practice early in the curriculum.
 These include community pharmacy practice, hospital practice (inpatient, acute, administrative), clinical roles with an emphasis on direct patient care from the bedside, public health, research, and pharmaceutical or biopharmaceutical industry.
 Student Pharmacists work alongside preceptors at a wide range of clinical practice sites delivering pharmacotherapeutic care to diverse populations.
 Faculty preceptors include board certified clinical pharmacists in the areas of critical care, mental health, transplant, oncology, ambulatory care, infectious disease, emergency medicine, internal medicine, and general pharmacotherapy.

 What salary can I expect to make as a pharmacist in the Midwest?
 What jobs are available to me after graduation?

 We always suggest consulting the Bureau of Labor Statistics for the most up-to-date information.
 In May 2022, the Bureau reported the median annual wage-and-salary of pharmacists was $132,750.
 Pharmacists are able to practice in a variety of settings such as department stores, grocery stores, drug stores, general medical and surgical hospitals or research.

 What sets the College of Pharmacy apart from other schools in the Midwest?

-Our commitment to providing students at RFU with an interprofessional scope of training, focusing on the needs of the modern patient, is what sets us apart.
+Our commitment to providing students at RFU with a personalized interprofessional scope of training, focusing on the needs of the modern patient, is what sets us apart.
 Find out for yourself and come to campus for an information session or join us for a virtual Discover Pharmacy session.
 Here are some features that sets us apart from others: